The Science of Stress: Understanding the Physiology

 Additionally, stress can also lead to inflammation in the body.
 Inflammation is a natural response to injury or infection, but chronic inflammation caused by ongoing stress can have negative effects on the immune system.
 It can disrupt the balance of immune cells and increase the production of pro-inflammatory molecules, further compromising immune function.

-Furthermore, stress can also impact our behaviors and choices, which can indirectly affect the immune system.
+Furthermore, stress can also impact our behaviors and lifestyle choices, which can indirectly affect the immune system.
 For example, when we are stressed, we may be more likely to engage in unhealthy coping mechanisms, such as , excessive alcohol consumption, or poor dietary choices.
 These behaviors can weaken the immune system and make us more susceptible to illness.

 To maintain a healthy immune system and minimize the impact of stress, it is important to find effective stress management techniques.
 This can include practicing relaxation exercises, such as deep breathing or meditation, engaging in regular physical activity, getting adequate sleep, and maintaining a balanced diet.